God is our refuge and strength, a very present help in trouble.

 (Psalm 46:1 KJV)

-His most famous hymn, A Mighty Fortress, often is called “The Battle Hymn of the Reformation.”
+His most famous hymn, A Mighty Fortress, is often called “The Battle Hymn of the Reformation.”
 Shortly after Luther wrote it, the hymn was translated into English, but Frederick Hedge translated the version most sung today in 1853.

-The powerful words shine in our lives today, just as they did in Luther’s day.
-God was and is and always will be the mighty fortress we need.
+Based on Psalm 46, this hymn celebrates God's sovereign power over all earthly and spiritual forces.
+Its powerful words shine in our lives today just as they did in Luther’s day.
+God was, and is, and always will be the mighty fortress we need.

-"A might fortress is our God.
+"A mighty fortress is our God.

 A bulwark never failing;